 Hot Tub Prices

-The overall cost of a hot tub depends on numerous factors, including size, features, materials, design, and performance enhancements.
+The overall cost of a hot tub depends on numerous factors, including quality, design, performance and other features..
 Therefore, prices can range from $3,000-$16,000+.
 In addition, dealer-specific factors, such as location and the service plan you choose, will influence cost.
 Before purchasing any spa, make sure it comes with a quality warranty that is backed and fully-funded by a reputable manufacturer.

 Generally speaking, new spas fall into four price categories: